togakangaroo/togakangaroo.github.io/_posts/2019-10-23-dominos-v-robles.md

     margin: 20px;
   }
   .entry figure img {
-    margin: 0;
   }
   .entry .not-a-lawyer {
     position: absolute;
-    opacity: 0.1;
+    opacity: 0.07;
     transform: rotate(-24deg) translate(-7em, 9em);
     font-family: monospace;
     pointer-events: none;
+    width: 100%;
   }
 </style>

 If you don't care to read through a big long article and want to [skip to the end, head on to the conclusion](#conclusion).

-I found myself [with some time on my hands](https://twitter.com/togakangaroo/status/1183842162947039232?s=20) earlier this month and thought that - as in my experience the facts rarely match the hype - it might be nice to dive into a high profile and controvercial current events issue in tech.
-Letting the rantings of friends and acquaintances guide me, I picked up the *Domino's Pizza LLC v Robles* case to see if I could make heads or tails of what actually went down.
+I found myself [with some time on my hands](https://twitter.com/togakangaroo/status/1183842162947039232?s=20) earlier this month and thought that it might be nice to dive into a high profile and controversial current events in tech issue as - in my experience - the facts rarely match the hype.
+Letting the ravings of friends and acquaintances guide me, I picked up the *Domino's Pizza LLC v Robles* case to see if I could make heads or tails of what actually went down.
 What follows is a writeup of [a talk I have given on the subject](https://docs.google.com/presentation/d/19DjTcnDmYbToa4x_xaOZ7HRUM-ZF1Ol8LYstdSyfTrQ/edit#slide=id.g65459e8168_0_92).

 Now before I go much further, I should clarify that I am definitely and 100% **NOT A LAWYER**.
 I am sure that I got at least some of the following wrong and I stand to be corrected.

-I can read ok though, and went through and read the various opinions issued and some more in depth articles on what went on.
+I can read ok though, and went through and read the various opinions issued and some of the more in-depth articles on what went on.
 I also ran my understanding past a friend who *is* a very good lawyer, so I believe that I'm on as firm ground as a non-lawyer can reasonably be.

+I am also not someone who particularly specializes in web accessibility.
+It is important and I know the basics, but I do not claim to be an expert.
+I quite possibly misspell the word accessibility as well.

-I'll note that in the following narrative I reference but omit a lot of discussion of specific previous case law and finer points of order.
-This is long enough and if you're interested in diving down to that level just read the opinion and itself.
+Finally, I'll note that in the following narrative I occasionally reference but omit a lot of discussion of previous case law and finer points of order.
+This article is long enough and if you're interested in diving down to that level just [read the opinion and itself](https://www.scotusblog.com/wp-content/uploads/2019/07/18-1539-opinion-below.pdf).

 # The Story